awayfromcasual/csgo/README.md

 ### Using a dedicated launch.cfg file:

 Many guides suggest using `exec autoexec` so your settings always reset when you launch the game.
-I prefer to use a separate `_launch.cfg` file, which only includes commands that I want reset every launch (cl_crosshaircolor, fps_max, etc).
+I prefer to use a separate `_launch.cfg` file, which only includes commands that I want reset every launch (cl_crosshaircolor, fps_max, r_dynamic, etc).
 This lets me change settings without them resetting every time I restart the game.
+Some commands (r_dynamic in particular) have to be executed on launch or they will reset to the default value.

 - `+exec _launch` - Executes my launch options file (sets fps_max and loads my commands).